Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering

-Using the learned occupancy representation $f^{sg}_{\theta}$, we can render the surface of the whole scene at inference time by ray-marching $C$ ``virtual'' cameras placed in a circular path around the scene (\cref{fig:grasp_detec_steps}).
+Using the learned occupancy representation $f^{sg}_{\theta}$, we can render the surface of the whole scene at inference time by ray-marching $C$ ``virtual'' cameras placed in a circular path around the scene (\Cref{fig:grasp_detec_steps}).
 We perform surface rendering using a root-finding approach similar to \cite{niemeyer2020differentiable} and \cite{Oechsle2021}.
 Formally, for every ray $r$ emanating from each of the $C$ virtual cameras, we evaluate the occupancy network $f^{sg}_{\theta}(.)$ at $n$ equally spaced samples on the ray $\left\{\mathbf{p}_j^{r}\right\}_{j=1}^n$.
 The first point along a ray for which the occupancy changes from free space ($o(\mathbf{p})<0.5$) to occupied space ($o(\mathbf{p})>0.5$) is a surface point $\mathbf{p}_s$.
 To further refine the surface point estimation, we use an iterative secant search method along the ray (detailed in ~\cite{niemeyer2020differentiable}).
-After obtaining the surface point-set from all virtual cameras, we merge and downsample the point-set to arrive at a reconstructed scene pointcloud $\left\{\mathbf{p}_i\right\}_{i=1}^{M}$ as shown in Fig.~\ref{fig:grasp_detec_steps}. \\ Our grasp detection method is implicit, which ensures that we can query the quality of any 6DoF grasp pose $\mathbf{g} \in \mathbb{R}^6$.
+After obtaining the surface point-set from all virtual cameras, we merge and downsample the point-set to arrive at a reconstructed scene pointcloud $\left\{\mathbf{p}_i\right\}_{i=1}^{M}$ as shown in Fig.~\ref{fig:grasp_detec_steps}c.
+We note here that other reconstruction methods, such as running marching cubes over the occupancy volume, could also be used to obtain the surface points.
+However, since we are only interested in the surfaces of the objects that the robot can interact with, our ray-casting procedure, which focuses on the ray's first contact with the upper surfaces of objects, reconstructs surfaces at a high resolution with fewer queries to the implicit feature volume. \\ Our grasp detection is implicit, i.e., we can query the quality of any 6DoF grasp pose $\mathbf{g} \in$ SE(3).